patrickmmartin/pith-writings/et_tu_delphi/article.md

 There are many things I will not be discussing in this article.
 For example, there is always _Much To Discuss_ when it comes to choice of programming language -  I am told - but I will be attempting to steer clear of controversy of that nature.
 Comparing laundry lists of features between languages in some kind of checklist knockout tournament is certainly not the aim here.
-Instead, I want to recall - or if you will eulogise - a rich seam of features of the tool that for me made Delphi the game changer that it was then...
+Instead, I want to recall - or if you will, eulogise - a rich seam of features of the tool that for me made Delphi the game changer that it was then...
 Back when I used it full time these techniques were what made it so productive and what's more fun to work with, and I humbly submit that there are few tools that come close to touching it even now.

 First, A Quick Review